 As a result, there may be multiple editions of each scoring model, but lenders can choose to stick with an older version if they prefer.

-For example, FICO creates three versions of its base FICO® scores to work with data from each of the major consumer credit bureaus: Equifax, TransUnion and Experian.
-The most recently released edition is FICO® Score 9, though some lenders may still be using FICO® Score 8 or an earlier version.
+FICO also creates three versions of its base FICO® scores to work with data from each of the major consumer credit bureaus: Equifax, Experian and TransUnion.
+The most recent edition is FICO® Score 9, though lenders may still be using FICO® Score 8 or an earlier version.

 Industry-specific scores include the FICO® Bankcard Score and FICO® Auto Score.
 There are multiple versions and editions of these as well.